RX-00/MARLins/README.md

 This script will create the “QuadAssembly” environment, reset, and run for a few hundred steps.
 If everything is correct, a PyGame window appears with kilobots moving around (assuming `render_mode='human'` in the code).

+The `training_test.py` script found in the experimental branch is meant for training and evaluating movement and manipulation control policies.

 ---

 ## 5. Notes and Troubleshooting